 A Show Detail Frame component renders a border or chrome around a child component in your WebCenter application pages.
 It provides a header with an Actions menu that contains User Interface (UI) controls to customize the display of the child component.
-Table 16-2 lists the changes that JDeveloper makes to the attributes of the Show Detail Frame component when you migrate your WebCenter application.
+Table 16-2 lists the changes that JDeveloper makes to the attributes of the Show Detail Frame component when you upgrade your WebCenter application.

-Table 16-2 Changes Made to Show Detail Frame Attributes in Migrated WebCenter
+Table 16-2 Changes Made to Show Detail Frame Attributes in Upgraded WebCenter Applications